GPS Tracking Law Virginia

 The bill was making its way through the General Assembly when last reported.

 It is important to note that even though some states have passed legislation outlining the application of vehicle monitoring, and some states have simply brought it to the public’s attention that no laws exist that make GPS monitoring illegal, anyone who uses a GPS car tracker should make the appropriate and responsible steps about acquiring their own local laws before investing in a tracking device.
-People interested in using vehicle monitoring technology should consult legal counsel in their area of residence, or contact local law enforcement about the existence of any laws pertaining to GPS tracking.
+People interested in using vehicle monitoring technology in Fairfax, Virginia Beach, Prince William, Loudoun, Henrico, or any other county in Virginia should consult legal counsel in their area of residence, or contact local law enforcement about the existence of any laws pertaining to GPS tracking.
 This article is in no way shape or forms a representation of the laws that could pertain to the laws in your area.